🕹 Still More Games !!

 \[ Temptation > Reward > \pmb{Sucker's~ Payoff} > \pmb{Punishment} \\\ \]

 and as with the PD, we have: \[ R > (S + T)/2 \] Chicken Games often occur in politics and of course, in offices and organizations, where co-workers dare each other to shirk from work the longest!!
+Call Centres are a good place to look for manifestations of Chicken!!!

 Here us a sermon on the Chicken Game.
 (Listen to the first few minutes for a good description of the Chicken Game.)